rdbreak/rhcsa8env/README.md

 ## Install the following software before setting up:
 ###### macOS
 _Gatekeeper will block virtualbox from installing.
-All you have to do is go to Security & Provacy of System Preferences and click Allow under the General tab and rerun installation._
+All you have to do is go to Security & Privacy of System Preferences and click Allow under the General tab and rerun installation._
 - [Latest Version of Vagrant](https://www.vagrantup.com/downloads.html) - (`brew cask install vagrant`)
     - Vagrant Plugin - `vagrant plugin install vagrant-guest_ansible`
 - [Latest Version of Virtualbox](https://www.virtualbox.org/wiki/Downloads) (`brew cask install VirtualBox`)